Life-Scientific/newproductpipeline/SYSTEM_OVERVIEW.md

 - ❌ Querying `formulation_country` table directly (use `vw_formulation_country_detail`)
 - ❌ Manually setting `formulation_code` (let triggers handle it)
-- ❌ Creating business case without linking to formulation_country OR label
+- ❌ Creating business case without linking to formulation_country OR use group
 - ❌ Forgetting to set `is_active = true` when creating new records
 - ❌ Not using `display_name` columns from views (they're pre-formatted)